What’s the Best Island to Visit in Hawai‘i for the First Time?

 “Maui is where endless white beaches meet vibrant island energy, making it a perfect starter island for first-time visitors,” Fora Advisor Caroline Weilert said.

-Relaxation is front and center on Maui’s beaches and resorts, but adventure is around every corner
+Relaxation and adventure are front and center on Maui’s beaches and resorts

-Many resorts in areas like Wailea and Kapalua feature beachfront views, excellent accommodations and elite spas.
+Many resorts in areas like Wailea and Kapalua feature beachfront views, excellent accommodations and élite spas.
 Maui beaches, such as Napili Bay and Baldwin Beach, offer soft sands and calm waters.
-And lush landscapes, including bamboo forests and waterfalls, invite you to slow down and immerse yourself in the island’s nature and bohemian vibes.
+And lush landscapes, with bamboo forests and waterfalls, invite you to slow down and immerse yourself in the island’s nature and bohemian vibes.
 That said, Maui does not lack adventure.

 “Maui is magic: There is so much natural wonder to explore, both above and below the water,” Fora Advisor Katie McAvoy said.
 “Maui can be as chill or adventurous as you like.”